Saturday, August 24, 2019

 I consider myself a pretty big Beatles fan.
 I collect Beatles stuff, and can instantly tell you the difference between different mixes of their music.
 I know how many takes of I Saw Her Standing There were recorded, which ones were complete and how the released version was constructed.

 I also love Essendon, my football club.
 I watch almost every game live - even if it means getting up at 4.30 am.
 If they play on a Thursday or Friday evening, that's a touch more difficult as it's usually daytime here in the UK and I'm at work.
-I don't think my managers would be too please if I had the game running on my PC in the office.
+I don't think my managers would be too pleased if I had the game running on my PC in the office.
 Those games, I catch up in the evening.
 And I'll stick by them through good and bad.

 But recently, in several online forums and groups to which I belong, I've seen fans putting down others because they aren't as fanatical.
 They don't go to as many matches, they don't have as much vinyl, or they don't know the names of every song McCartney ever recorded.